-If you live in a home in a rural area of Utah, then you may be one of the 60+ million people in America who rely on septic tanks for home wastewater treatment.
+If you live in a home in a rural area of Utah, then you may be one of the 60+ million people in America who rely on a pump septic tank for home wastewater treatment.
 Unfortunately, a septic system can carry some negative biases and scare off potential buyers.
 Avoid the struggle of selling a house with a septic tank with these helpful tips that will have buyers realizing that no sewer is no problem.

 Pros and Cons of a Septic Tank